-Over the years, Qualcomm’s processors have always had an upper hand when it came to mobile gaming.
-People using Exynos powered chips did get the power, but the battery drain and above par GPU performance kept it lower than rival Qualcomm.
+Over the years, Qualcomm’s processors have always had an upper hand in mobile gaming.
+People using Exynos-powered chips did get the power, but the battery drain and above-par GPU performance kept it lower than rival Qualcomm.
 But it is soon going to change.
-We have had several rumours suggesting that Samsung is working with AMD to come with a processor that will improve the Exynos processor’s GPU performance.
-Now we have confirmation on these rumours that it is indeed the truth.
+We have had several rumors suggesting that Samsung is working with AMD to develop a processor to improve the Exynos processor’s GPU performance.
+Now we have confirmation on these rumors that it is indeed the truth.
 We expect 2022’s Samsung flagship chipset will be called Exynos 2200.
 The SoC will be the successor to the Exynos 2100, Samsung’s flagship mobile processor for 2021.

 The partnership between Samsung and AMD was made official at Computex 2021.
 Here, AMD promised a high-end gaming experience for smartphones powered by Exynos chips.
 They didn’t reveal many details about the hardware or architecture of the configuration, but they did reveal that they are indeed working together.
-This is a much-needed boost for Samsung as they have been trying to get ahead of Qualcomm for quite some time now.
+This is a much-needed boost for Samsung, as they have been trying to get ahead of Qualcomm for quite some time now.
 AMD revealed that the GPU for the upcoming flagship Exynos chip (probably Exynos 2200) will be based on the AMD RDNA 2 architecture that promises console-quality gaming on mobile devices.
-And yes, we will see this new Exynos flagship chips only when Samsung releases the next S series smartphone i.e. Galaxy S22 series.
+And yes, we will see these new Exynos flagship chips only when Samsung releases the next S series smartphone, i.e., Galaxy S22 series.

 Did you see that?
 "The next place you will find #RDNA2 will be the high-performance mobile phone market.
 We're happy to announce that we will bring custom graphics IP to Samsung’s next flagship mobile SOC, with ray-tracing and variable rate shading capabilities.” @LisaSu of @AMD pic.twitter.com/c0z1iLl85r